ElectricRCAircraftGuy/eRCaGuy_PathShortener/README.md

 Sat.
 7 Sept.
 2024
 1. [x] when detecting illegal Windows chars, copy the offending paths into a new sorted list data structure.
     It is called `sorted_illegal_paths_list`
-1. [ ] after the copy, deep copy both lists for a before and after effect, and fix root paths in both new lists: illegal Windows chars and too-long paths
+1. [x] after the copy, deep copy both lists for a before and after effect
+1. [ ] ...and fix root paths in both new lists: illegal Windows chars and too-long paths
 1. [ ] fix illegal chars paths.
-Parallel make the changes in the too-long paths list
+Parallel make the changes in the too-long paths list if the path was in that list too (find a way to search for it, using its length as the index key)
 1. [ ] fix too long paths
 1. [ ] print the before and after paths.
 1. [ ] produce before and after `tree` lists. `meld` compare the before and after tree lists.
 When meld is closed, let my program terminate